CAG2Mark/wordle-solver/README.md

 so that it can solve the problem by just guessing, it does exactly that.

+(NOTE: this was built completely using my own ideas.
+I did not watch any tutorial or any video to get the idea.)

 # How to use
 Simply type in the word it gives you each time into Wordle.